Master's or Doctoral candidates, usually 2-4 weeks.

 The goals of nutrition assessment and treatment are to have healthy, alert, interactive children and adolescents who can take advantage of the many therapies and community resources available to them.

-Patricia Miller, MS, RD, CSP, LDN, Assistant Director of Nutrition Department.
+Patricia Miller, MS, RD, CSP, LDN, FAND, Director of Nutrition Department.
 Clinical programs: Inpatient and outpatient assessment and treatment, brain injury and developmental disabilities and feeding and swallowing program.
 Clinical research: Energy needs, growth patterns, health outcomes related to long-term enteral support.

 Weekly Training Opportunities: